Surprising Reasons Your Hair May Be Falling Out

 Of course hormones do play their part and low progesterone levels can be linked to hair loss, particularly in PCOS and at menopause, so do check this is not a reason.

-Also scientists from the University of California, Irvine, gathered up past research into the effectiveness of more than 20 alternative hair loss remedies.
+Scientists from the University of California, Irvine, looked at past research into the effectiveness of more than 20 alternative hair loss remedies.

 It found many had little evidence to suggest they worked or had been found to not work at all.